Xenon arc lamp: Types

 Each consists of a fused quartz or other heat resistant glass arc tube, with a tungsten metal electrode at each end.
 The glass tube is first evacuated and then re-filled with xenon gas.
 For xenon flashtubes, a third "trigger" electrode usually surrounds the exterior of the arc tube.
-The lifetime of a xenon arc lamp varies according to its design and power consumption, with a major manufacturer quoting average lifetimes ranging from 500 hours (7kW) to 1,500 (1kW).
+The lifetime of a xenon arc lamp varies according to its design and power consumption, with a major manufacturer quoting average lifetimes ranging from 500 hours (7 kW) to 1,500 (1 kW).

 History

 Interest in the xenon discharge was first aroused by P. Schulz in 1944, following his discovery of its near-continuous spectrum and high colour rendering white light.
 Owing to wartime limitations on the availability of this noble gas, significant progress was not made until John Aldington of the British Siemens lamp company published his research in 1949.

 This triggered intensive efforts at the German Osram company to further develop the technology as a replacement for carbon arcs in cinema projection.
 The xenon lamp promised tremendous advantages of a more stable arc with less flicker, and its non-consumable electrodes allowed longer films to be shown without interruptions.
 Osram's primary contribution to this achievement was its thorough research of xenon discharge physics, which directed its developments towards very short arcs for DC operation with a particular electrode and bulb geometry.
 The cathode is kept small to reach high temperatures for thermionic emission, the anode being larger to dissipate the heat generated as incoming electrons are decelerated.
-Most light is generated immediately in front of the cathode tip, where arc temperatures reach 10,000°C. The plasma is accelerated towards the anode and stabilised by the electrode shapes plus intrinsic magnetic compression generated by the current flow, and convection effects controlled by the bulb shape.
+Most light is generated immediately in front of the cathode tip, where arc temperatures reach 10,000 °C. The plasma is accelerated towards the anode and stabilised by the electrode shapes plus intrinsic magnetic compression generated by the current flow, and convection effects controlled by the bulb shape.

-Following these developments, the first successful public projection using xenon light was performed on 30 October 1950, when excerpts from a colour film (Das Schwarzwaldmädel) were shown during the 216th session of the German Cinematographic Society in Berlin.
+Following these developments, the first successful public projection using xenon light was performed on 30 October 1950, when excerpts from a colour film (Schwarzwaldmädel) were shown during the 216th session of the German Cinematographic Society in Berlin.
 The technology was commercially introduced by German Osram in 1952.
 First produced in the 2 kW size (XBO2001), and the 1 kW (XBO1001) these lamps saw wide use in movie projection, where they replaced the older, more labor-intensive (to operate) carbon arc lamps.